LEEYJ1021/structural-signal-irrelevance/README.md

 | Pre-registered / post-hoc power check | MDE at 80% power | Simulation reusing real cluster structure (500 iterations); only large effects (β≈.5) reliably detectable (88% power) |
 | Related figures | 1, 2, 3, 4, 7, 8 | 5, 6, 9 |

 Known code- and design-level issues (the unrecoverable 2SLS first-stage F-statistic, the Wilcoxon floor-p artifact in the churn appendix, the multiplicative-structure illusion in the intervention-uplift simulation, among others) are logged transparently in [`docs/METHODOLOGY_NOTES.md`](docs/METHODOLOGY_NOTES.md).
+The exact statistics each Study-2 test produced — the numbers this table summarizes qualitatively — live in [`docs/RESULTS_SUMMARY.md`](docs/RESULTS_SUMMARY.md); §3.6 above reproduces its RQ1–RQ3 tables in full.

 ---